 Having friends is an essential part of living a happy life, especially if you don’t have or don’t want a romantic partner.
 But the same thing that makes our friends important to us allows them to be a source of pain for us.
 That’s why it can hurt so much when we feel they’ve let us down.
 Because our friends are our chosen family, so it can feel like family has let you down.

-However, sometimes that hurt we feel might not be fair to place at the feet of our friends.
+However, sometimes the hurt we feel might not be fair to place at the feet of our friends.
 Sometimes, it’s ourselves we need to work on.
 Thus, this article should help you figure out what needs to be done to save and improve your friendships, or, in more extreme cases, help you to let go of a bad friendship.

 As always, leave your feedback in the comments section below.
 Also, please share your experiences with friendships and your friends letting you down in the comments section below as well.
 Don’t forget, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.